 What is Python?

-Created by Guido van Rossum, Python is a high-level interpreted programming language.
 Python’s design philosophy emphasizes code readability through the use of clean syntax and significant whitespace.
 And it makes for a no-brainer decision to use it for both beginner and experienced programmers.

-And its versatility means it can run on different operating systems.
+Its versatility means it can run on different operating systems.
 This cross-platform capability makes Python a popular choice.
 Perhaps best of all, Python has a strong community and is continuously developed.
 It’s a reliable choice then for software development projects that are essentially future-proof.

-Who Uses Python?
+Who uses Python?

 Python is used by a diverse range of professionals and industries thanks to its adaptability.
 According to W3Techs, 1.5% of websites that use a known server-side programming language use Python.